Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

         - *Feedback* - spend 10 min to give and get feedback on the in class activity.
    - **After Class** - 1) Apply concepts from class to your project.
 These will reviewed in a future class.
 2) Write and finish your blog post ... assignment linked above.
 Submit the blog post at the

+## 12. Blog Post Peer Editing
+   - **In Class Activities**
+      - *Improving Transitions in Writing* - We'll do an exercise to improve the
+      - *Peer Editing* - We'll peer edit each other's blog posts using the [Blog Post and Writing Rubric](www.make.sc/blog-post-rubric).
+   - **After Class** - 1) finish your blog post final draft 2) share your blog post with your coach 3) study for the SPD 1.2 assessment occuring on Monday Dec 10th.

-## 12. Assessment: Test & submit 1000 word blogpost. - DAN
+## 13. Assessment: Test & submit 1000 word blogpost. - DAN
    - **In Class Activities**
         - *Assessment* - you'll take an assessment that cover the content from SPD 1.2.
 I recommend you review class slides and understand the major ideas taught in each activity.Those who miss this in-class assessment have the option to retake it the the Wednesday of that week.
    - **After Class** - Relax.
 Pat yourself on the back for your hard work!
 Get ready to build and ship your product idea (or a new product idea) during next week's product intensive.